Video game designers merge their passion for gaming with creative and technical skills to build cutting-edge games.

 In-demand skill sets and day-to-day activities for Video Game Designers include the following.
 Game designers:

-- Devise the missions, challenges and puzzles that will be encountered in game play.
+- Devise the missions, challenges, and puzzles encountered in gameplay.

-- Create narrative features, such as story-lines, role-play mechanics and character bios.
+- Create narrative features like storylines, role-play mechanics, and character bios.

 - Conduct periodic design reviews throughout the video game development timeline.

 - Collaborate with artists and sound engineers to achieve the desired audio/visual style.